 Avoiding Infections in the Hospital

 Hospital infections can be very serious, especially if you're already weak from whatever illness or problem put you in the hospital in the first place.
 An infection can add weeks to your hospital stay.
 So it's important to learn the steps you need to take to keep yourself as healthy as possible during your hospital stay.

-Wash your hands
+- Wash your hands.

 This is one of the most important things you can do to prevent infection while you're in the hospital.
-Make sure to wash your hands:

-Make sure others wash their hands
+- Make sure others wash their hands.

 Health care workers already know they must do this, but sometimes they get in a hurry and forget.
 If you don't see them wash their hands in your room, remind them to do it.
 Visitors need to follow the same rules.

 - Don't touch any wounds or sores.